 Oluwadunni Joan Okwulu, Matthew Oluwole Abatan and Adeolu Alex Adedapo

-Methods: Albino rats (Wistar) were used in this study and were grouped into 21 of five animals per group for both protective and regenerative studies.
-Acetaminophen at 800mg/kg dose was used to induce hepatotoxicity and nephrotoxicity while different doses of methanol extract in combination with three antioxidants (Ascorbic acid 200mg/kg, Selenium 1mg/kg and Allopurinol 50mg/kg) were used to ameliorate these effects in a 9-day study.
-Serum Biochemical assays and histopathology were evaluated in the study.
+Albino rats (Wistar) were used in this study and were grouped into 9 of five animals per group for both hepatoprotective and hepatoregenerative studies.
+Acetaminophen at 800mg/kg dose was used to induce hepatotoxicity and nephrotoxicity while different doses of ascorbic acid, selenium and allopurinol were used to mitigate these effects in a 9-day study.
+Biochemical assays and histopathology were used to evaluate the in vivo study.

 Results showed that there was significance difference (p˂0.01) in AST, ALT, ALP, BUN and T.BIL with significance difference (p˂0.05) when Ascorbic acid was compared with Acetaminophen.
 Selenium showed significance difference (p˂0.01) in AST and ALP, (p=0.01) in ALT and BUN.
 Allopurinol showed significant difference (p˂0.01) in AST, ALP and BUN, p=0.01 in ALT in the hepatoprotective group.
 In the hepatoregenerative group, Ascorbic acid showed significance difference (p≤0.01) in ALP and BUN while the Selenium group (p≤0.01) in AST, ALT, ALP and GGT; in Allopurinol group (p˂0.01) in AST, ALP and GGT and p˂0.05 in ALT, BUN and Total Bilirubin.
 There was no significance difference in all the parameters when Ascorbic acid was compared with Silymarin group.
 The histopathological analyses also indicate this.